kennersoft/kennerpim/docs/en/user-guide/products.md

 ## Product Types

-The only type of products available in the TreoPIM system by default is **Simple Product** – a standalone physical item or service sold as one piece.
+The only type of products available in the KennerPim system by default is **Simple Product** – a standalone physical item or service sold as one piece.

 The list of products may be extended along with the installation of additional modules to your system.
 To learn more about available modules and their features, please, visit our [store](https://treopim.com/store).